ihechikara/ihechikara-blog/src/pages/posts/how-to-use-route-parameter-in-expressjs.md

 Now that you have the setup done, you can start the server.
 The server should be running on localhost:5000 (http://localhost:5000/)

-You can start the server manually by running the `node app.js` command in the terminal.
-Note that `app.js` is the name of my file - make sure you replace it with yours if your file has a different name.
+You can start the server to watch for changes automatically by running the `node --watch server.js` command in the terminal.
+Note that `server.js` is the name of my file - make sure you replace it with yours if your file has a different name.

-Alternatively, you can use [nodemon](https://www.npmjs.com/package/nodemon) to automate the process of restarting your server whenever you make a change.

 ## How To Create Route Parameters
 The JSON data we'll be working with will be stored in a file called `users.json`.
 Here's what the data looks like: